rendon/blog/views/setup-dhcp-server/source.md

 ## Testing

-<p>Most operating systems comes with a network manager that detect and try to connect automatically to a network when detected, if not, execute the following command, change `eth0` with your NIC.</p>
+Most operating systems comes with a network manager that detect and try to connect automatically to a network when detected, if not, execute the following command, change `eth0` with your NIC.

 <pre lang="bash" theme="slate">
 $ sudo dhclient eth0 -v